-MessageSave offers an API enabling external scripts or applications to be invoked on every saved message.
+MessageSave offers an API enabling custom scripts or applications to be invoked on every saved message.
 This API significantly simplifies the task of processing email messages.
-No longer do you have to write code to iterate over Outlook folders and messages.
+No longer do you have deal with intricacies of interfacing with Outlook.
 You can develop a simple script, which acts on a single message file and MessageSave will do the heavy lifting.

 You can use MessageSave API for things like:

 - Importing email messages into a content or document management system.

 - Anything else that requires processing Outlook email messages with a custom script.